-In addition, many more records from our collections went live on the Ancestry.co.uk and the Ancestry Institution websites.
-In November, more than 16,000 pages from the criminal registers were viewed online as part of a nationwide campaign which explored the colourful past of Fifers from the early 20th century, as documented in the nationwide press.
-Work is now underway to add records of our sculpture to the Art UK website, which works with the UK’s public art collections to showcase work to the world.
+In 2017/18 we took a huge step forward in making our collections and archives accessible to a much larger audience around the world.
+Many more records from our collections went live on the very popular Ancestry.co.uk and Ancestry Institution websites.
+In November, a nationwide campaign, which generated high profile media coverage, explored the colourful past of Fifers from the early 20th century and resulted in the public viewing 160,000 of our records.
+Work is now underway to add records of our sculpture to the Art UK website, which works with the UK’s public art collections to showcase pieces to the world.

-Over two weeks in July, we worked with Dunfermline Young Archaeologists Summer School to introduce groups of teenagers to the resources available to them in Dunfermline Carnegie Library & Galleries.
-At Kirkcaldy Galleries in June, as part of a Heritage Lottery funded project to put young Fifers in touch with their local heritage, we worked with 59 children from Kirkcaldy North Primary School and puppeteers Suit and Pace to develop a play which will tour the primary schools of Fife.
+Attracting new younger audiences to our services is a priority.
+Over two weeks in July, we worked with Dunfermline Young Archaeologists Summer School to introduce groups of teenagers to the resources in Dunfermline Carnegie Library & Galleries.
+At Kirkcaldy Galleries in June, as part of a Heritage Lottery funded project to put young Fifers in touch with their local heritage, we worked with 59 children from Kirkcaldy North Primary School and puppeteers, Suit and Pace to develop a play which will tour the primary schools of Fife.

 Many of the children had never visited the Galleries before and the project has shown the potential for the local studies collection in developing information literacy and research skills.
 In September the jamboree at Methil Library brought the family and local history of Levenmouth to life with displays and activities for all ages.

-MAC, Fife’s unique Mobile Museum, relaunched with a fun and nostalgic exploration of the science behind domestic appliances – Wow: Incredible Inventions & Marvellous Machines.
+MAC, Fife’s unique Mobile Museum, relaunched with a fun and nostalgic exploration of the science behind domestic appliances called Wow: Incredible Inventions & Marvellous Machines.

-Our Collections Manager Gavin Grant shared the story of Kirkcaldy’s famous son, economist Adam Smith, with the team from the BBC’s Antiques Road Trip in August.
-Our unique collection features objects belonging to Smith himself, including a pewter inkstand believed to have been used while he was writing The Wealth of Nations at home in Kirkcaldy.
+Our Collections Manager, Gavin Grant shared the story of Kirkcaldy’s famous son, economist Adam Smith, with the team from the BBC’s Antiques Road Trip in August.
+Our unique collection features objects belonging to Smith himself, including a pewter inkstand, believed to have been used while he wrote The Wealth of Nations at home in Kirkcaldy.

-Curating an extensive programme of exhibitions across our venues, complemented by workshops, activities and events, our museum spaces at Dunfermline Carnegie Library & Galleries, Kirkcaldy Galleries, St Andrews Museum, Methil Heritage Centre and MAC (Fife’s mobile museum) showcase Fife’s wonderful collections and enable visitors to experience a wide range of cultural material, with an rich mix of social history, contemporary and traditional art, craft and photography.
-Our brand new Community Gallery at Dunfermline Carnegie Library & Galleries [please link to DCLG section within website] now joins the successful Fifespace and Fotospace galleries at Lochgelly Centre and Rothes Halls in offering further exhibition opportunities to community groups and artists.
+Our museum spaces at Dunfermline Carnegie Library & Galleries, Kirkcaldy Galleries, St Andrews Museum, Methil Heritage Centre and MAC (Fife’s mobile museum) showcase Fife’s wonderful collections.
+Our brand new Community Gallery at Dunfermline Carnegie Library & Galleries now joins the successful Fifespace and Fotospace galleries at Lochgelly Centre and Rothes Halls in offering further exhibition opportunities to community groups and artists.

-An opportunity arose with Fife Council to display the photographic exhibition Polish Paths to Freedom within Rothes Halls.
-Gifted by the Kujawsko-Pomorskie region of Poland and displayed as part of Glenrothes 70th anniversary, the show commemorated the 13,000 officers and men of the Polish 1st Division Corps who were stationed in Scotland between 1940 and 1947.
+The photographic exhibition Polish Paths to Freedom show commemorated the 13,000 officers and men of the Polish 1st Division Corps who were stationed in Scotland between 1940 and 1947.
+Gifted by the Kujawsko-Pomorskie region of Poland, the opportunity arose with Fife Council to display the photos at Rothes Halls as part of Glenrothes 70th anniversary.